How to Enjoy a Winter with No Snow

-If your idea of a nostalgic childhood winter consumes you with thoughts of sledding, skiing, snow ball throwing, and building snow forts then enjoying a winter without the magic of snow can be challenging.
+If your idea of a nostalgic childhood winter fills you with thoughts of sledding, skiing, snow ball throwing, and building snow forts then the thought of enjoying a winter without the magic of snow can be challenging.

 It can be so hard to get out when the weather is gloomy.
 Seasonal affective disorder can set in when the clocks change and the shorter days can really put a damper on one’s mood.